open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 ## Motivation

-Sampling can theoretically take place at nearly any point in a distributed tracing system.
-If sampling is to be performed at multiple points in the process, the only way to reason about it effectively is to make sure that the sampling decisions are **consistent**.
+Sampling is a broad topic; here it refers to the independent decisions made at points in a distributed tracing system of whether to collect a span or not.
+Multiple sampling decisions can be made before a span is finally consumed.
+When sampling is to be performed at multiple points in the process, the only way to reason about it effectively is to make sure that the sampling decisions are **consistent**.
 In this context, consistency means that a positive sampling decision made for a particular span with probability p1 implies a positive sampling decision for any span belonging to the same trace, if it is made with probability p2 >= p1.

 ## Explanation